Sweeny91/Employee_History_SQL_Project/README.md

 - 2.)
 "Images": Contains PNG images of all Query Outputs and ERD image from quickdatabasediagrams.com
 - 3.)
 "Instructions": Contains all given instructions and original ReadMe file from the course Gitlab url
 - 4.) "sql_query_editor_schema": Contains queries and schematas used to generate the tables and outputs as seen in the images folder mentioned above
-- 5.) ".ipynb_checkpoints": Contains Jupyter Notebook files for BONUS assessment
+- 5.)
+"Bonus_checkpoints": Contains Jupyter Notebook files for BONUS assessment